xmos/lib_mic_array/doc/rst/src/resource_usage.rst

 .. note::

-  In vx4 configuration there is not support (yet) for ISR mode, the application will use at least two threads for running the mic array unit.
+  In vx4 configuration there is not current support for ISR mode, the application will use at least two threads for running the mic array unit.

 Memory
 ======